Skip to a section:

 Columns can also be re-organized by clicking on a column name, holding down the mouse button, and dragging and dropping it to the new location.
 A red bar will display in the location to which the column will be located when the mouse button is released.
 In the following example, a column will be relocated between the Dec and Distance columns.

 Important Note About Filtering and Uncertainties and Blend Flags: It's important to remember that filters only apply to the measurement, and not to the uncertainty or blend flag (the values following ±).
-For example, one entry for Stellar Radius in the Confirmed Planets table has '1.23±0.07*', but the filter only acts on the 1.23 portion.
+For example, one entry for Stellar Radius in the Planetary Systems Table has 1.23±0.07*, but the filter only acts on the 1.23 portion.
 If you include 0.07 in the filter query, this object will not be returned.
 Filtering on the uncertainty and blend flags will work only if you first display the uncertainty or blend flag columns.
 Likewise for limit flags.
 (See Adding and Removing Parameters (Columns).)

 To sort data in any column, double-click on a column heading.
 Note that when the data are sorted, an up or down arrow/triangle displays in the upper-right corner of the column heading.
 Data are sorted in ascending order (lowest to highest) on the first double-click, and re-sorted in descending order (highest to lowest) on the second double-click.